Olympic Figure Skating History

 The Canadian squad, headlined by 2010 Olympic ice dance champions Tessa Virtue and Scott Moir and three-time world champion Patrick Chan, claimed the silver.
 The U.S. team won the bronze: Meryl Davis and Charlie White (ice dance, short and free dances), Ashley Wagner (ladies short program), Gracie Gold (ladies free skate), Jeremy Abbott (men’s short program), Jason Brown (men’s free skate), and Marissa Castelli and Simon Shnapir (pairs short and free programs).

 Canada, once again headlined by ice dance pair Tessa Virtue and Scott Moir, took gold in the team event and the ice dance.
 The nation also won two bronze medals: the first by Kaetlyn Osmond in ladies' singles and the second by Meagan Duhamel and Eric Radford in the pairs skating event.

 The United States won two bronze medals.
 The Shibutani siblings, Maia and Alex, finished third in the ice dance while the nation took bronze in the team event.
 Star Nathan Chen shockingly missed out on a medal, finishing fourth overall after a 17th-place finish in the short program, but a first-place finish in the free skate.
 He did, however, become the first skater to land a quad flip at the Olympics.

-Alina Zagitova and Evgenia Medvedeva, athletes representing the Russian Olympic Committee, won gold and silver in ladies' singles.
+Alina Zagitova and Evgenia Medvedeva, athletes representing the Olympic Athletes from Russia, won gold and silver in ladies' singles.
 Japan went 1-2 in men's singles, with Yuzuru Hanyu repeating as the gold medalist and Shoma Uno taking silver.